LucaMalavolta/Notes_FAandA/docs/chapter00_introduction.md

 # Hystorical introduction

-We will start with an (incomplete) excursus through history to show how a simple problem may turn difficult to solve, without the proper tools.
+We will start with an (incomplete) excursus through history to show how a simple problem may turn challenging to solve, without the proper tools.